 Repay the full borrowed amount within each billing cycle

 You need to decide which credit card you actually want, and avoid applying for many.
 Simultaneously, you could try to assess which cards you would get an approval for and apply accordingly.
-You might also lose a track on your cards if you have multiple ones, resulting in missed payments or auto-cancellation of inactive cards.
+You might also lose track of your cards if you have multiple ones, resulting in missed payments or auto-cancellation of cards that are inactive.
 All these can lead to a drop in your credit score.
-The aim is to ensure that you keep a firm grip on your cards, your expenditure and do your best to maintain a credit score high.
+The aim is to ensure that you keep a firm grip on your cards and your expenditure and do your best to maintain a high credit score.

 Research well before applying for a new credit card.

 Think and choose reasonably before applying for a new credit card - don't apply for one that you're unlikely to get.

 Some online financial tools and apps compare your credit profile with that of others and assess your chances of getting a particular credit card.
 You could consider trying one of those before applying for a new card.